Skip to content

 LimeSurvey question

 To also make this information accessible to people who want to reuse your data we add a detailed description using reproschema elements.
 The following example concerns an item where participants had to answer on a discrete rating scale between 1 and 5.
-According to reproschema this is a singlechoice item.
-The answer to this item is corresponds to the value in the column tas[tas01] of the toronto_alexithymia_scale.tsv.
+Since this reflects a distinct value response patters, each level possible for the participant to choose has to be described in the <measurement_tool>.json file.
 The json file describes the meaning of all possible values in this column.
-Note that although the description for a single item is extensive, it will not differ much between the items of the same questionnaire, so you can usually copy the description for the other items and update a few fields to get a description of the full questionnaire.

 "tas[tas01]": {